opensquiggly/eugene/README.md

 released by Zoekt's current maintainer, memory usage in Zoekt is potentially problematic.
 If the Zoekt instance is not given enough memory, it may produce out-of-memory errors.

+Zoekt also imposes some annoying limitations to limit its memory usage.
+It breaks up the index into shards, with one repo per shard, and the sets the maximum size of a shard to 1GB.

 In the world of cloud providers, as of this writing in the year 2023, memory is still quite expensive and adds up quickly.
 If you need a VM with 4GB of memory, Azure or AWS will give that to you for around $70/month or so.
 But if you want a 32GB VM, that might